tusharn3115/tusharn3115/README.md

 - :zap: In my free time, I enjoy working on projects and experimenting with various effects and animations.

-- :mailbox:How to reach me: negitushar923@gmail.com
+- :mailbox: How to reach me: negitushar923@gmail.com

 ---